mlpack/blog/doc/tutorials/Shikhar2017Week02.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 2
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 2
+@page Shikhar2017WeekTwo Profiling for parallelization and parallel stochastic optimization methods - Week 2
-Date: 2017-06-13 18:14:00
+@date 2017-06-13 18:14:00

-Tags: gsoc, openMP, parallel
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekTwo Profiling for parallelization and parallel stochastic optimization methods - Week 2

 Week 2 continued with finishing up work on the CTest PR and profiling algorithms in mlpack for parallelization.
 The first algorithm under testing was the Gaussian Naive Bayes